Never under estimate the power of kindness, no matter what age we become

-Surveying the shopping list of toys from the Sears catalog my 10-year-old heart desired, intense hyperactivity overtook my normal calm as I waited for the big day.
-I didn’t know then that one truly unexpected gift would arrive early and change my life forever.
+Surveying the shopping list of toys from the Sears catalog my 10-year-old heart desired, intense hyperactivity overtook my usual calm as I waited for the big day.
+What I didn’t know then was that one truly unexpected gift would arrive early and change my life forever.

-On December 1, 1962, I went to sleep a happy, well-adjusted fourth-grader.
+On December 1, 1962, I went to sleep as a happy, well-adjusted fourth-grader.
 I had friends.
-I blended well with the other green and blue-plaid-clones at St. Charles Catholic Grammar School.
-I was my heroine in a Hans Christian Anderson Fairytale, and life was good.
-Out of nowhere, an evil witch decided to sprinkle nerdling dust over my blonde head, and I woke to find my status as socially acceptable wickedly transfixed into that of a leper.
-Apparently, freckles, ponytails, and pink diamond crusted winged-tipped glasses had become uncool overnight.
+I blended well with the other green and blue-plaid clones at St. Charles Catholic Grammar School.
+I was the heroine in a Hans Christian Anderson Fairytale, and life was good.
+But out of nowhere, an evil witch decided to sprinkle nerd dust over my blonde head, and I woke to find my status as socially acceptable wickedly transfixed into that of a leper.
+Freckles, ponytails, and pink diamond-crusted winged-tipped glasses had become uncool overnight.

 Bullying has been around since the beginning of time.
-Stronger students born with the need to demonstrate their alpha dominance carefully handpick a pack and collectively gather to attack the weak.
-During the 1960s, this type of aggression was looked upon as a rite of passage and something kids just had to endure.
+Stronger students born with the need to demonstrate their alpha dominance carefully handpick a pack of followers and collectively attack the weak.
+During the 1960s, this type of aggression was looked upon as a rite of passage, and something kids just had to endure.
 It gave true meaning to the survival of the fittest.

-Seeking ways to hide from the jeers, teasing, and physical trauma I began to endure at the hands of my classmates, I discovered the best way to make it through the day was to become invisible.
+Seeking ways to hide from the jeers, teasing, and physical trauma I began to endure at the hands of my classmates and ring leader, I discovered the best way to make it through the day was to become invisible.
 Performing the art of duck and cover, I’d conceal my body under my desk in hopes of staying in at recess.
 Dawdling at the end of the day, I made sure I was the last excused.
-And hiding in bushes became my new safe haven as thoughts of running away overtook my imagination —A place fantasy had once flourished.
+And hiding in bushes became my new safe haven as thoughts of running away overtook my imagination — a place fantasy had once flourished.